graphile/migrate/README.md

   migrations have ran, useful for performing a tasks like dumping the database or regenerating dependent data (GraphQL schema, type definitions, etc).
 See "Actions" below.
+- `afterCurrent` — optional list of actions to execute after `current.sql` is loaded into the database.
+See "Actions" below.

 What follows is an example configuration file that depends on the following environmental variables being set: